 Difference #1: Amazon Alexa – This is perhaps the major difference between the Petcube Bites 2 vs. Furbo.
 Unlike the original Petcube Bites 2017, the new Petcube Bites 2 has Alexa built-in which makes it the first smart pet camera that also doubles as a smart speaker.
 And if you worry about privacy, just press a button in the Petcube app to deactivate Alexa voice assistant.
 It’s that simple.

 Otherwise, with Petcube’s Alexa you’ll have access to over 80,000 Alexa skills.
-Control other smart home devices, check the weather, listen to the news, play music, set alarms, and more.
+Control other smart home devices, check the weather, listen to the news, play music (although it’s better to use an actual speaker like Sonos for this task), set alarms, and more.
 You can also ask Alexa to play with your pet, fling treats, or even order more pet supplies from Amazon.

 For example, 2.4GHz is perfect for farther distances, however, it may perform at slower speeds.
 And that’s because the 2GHz channel is usually overcrowded with your existing devices.
 The 5GHz, on the other hand, excels at a shorter distance providing faster data rates.
 So, after all, if you’re looking for a more reliable and stable internet connection with your smart pet camera, the Petcube Bites 2 with its 5GHz is the way to go.
 Just make sure your router supports the 5GHz.